What Is The Best Way To Lose Weight? A Guide To Easy Calorie Counting

 With calorie and macro tracking, you will inevitably screw up in 2 different ways.

 First, there will be days when you realize you mismeasured your food and possibly have been for days (been there, done that).
-Or that you were entering the measurement correctly but that the measurements per serving were entered wrong.
+Or that you entered the measurement correctly but the measurements per serving were entered wrong.
 It happens, even to the most season trackers.
 Don’t let it get you down.
 Remember, all progress has some pullbacks.
 Remember that these moments are a needed part of the overall process to get you to your goals.
 You can quickly rectify these mistakes.
 Just make your adjustments, learn your lessons, and proceed.

 Also, your macro targets are not scientific certainty, even though they are well-calculated estimates.
 Part of tracking your weight means that after a couple of weeks, you may consider adjusting your calorie target by 100 calories if you find that you are not losing weight.
 The calculators will tell you what you should target, but your weight will tell you if those numbers work.